-- Borden Publishing Co. - hard cover with dust jacket, now in a protective cover, damaged top front corner of book and DJ ( looks worse in the picture ) name written in marker to closed edges, other wise very good condition - 273 pages with an additional 10
+- Borden Publishing Co. - hard cover with dust jacket, now in a protective cover, dust jacket worn and some soiling. book very good condition - 273 pages with an additional 10

 pages of pedigrees, illustrated with photos including La Bahia and Al Marah

 Cassanova who produced Cass Ole who was the star of the movies-- The Black

 Stallion and The Return of the Black Stallion, also photos of Rohanna, Ronara, Ibn Hanrah,